codescape/jira-scrum-poker/docs/scrum-poker-configuration.md

 Adjust the session timeout of Scrum Poker sessions in hours.
 Sessions older than this timeout will not be shown on the `Active Sessions` page to keep this page clean and intuitive.

+#### Default Project Activation

+Decide whether Scrum Poker is enabled or disabled for all projects per default.
+This global setting can be overridden per project in the project settings.